-It is important to note that a Kingdom involving the restoration of Israel to the land is neither worldly nor secular, because it is to be a Kingdom in the hands of the Messiah himself.
-The suggestion that Jesus' activity as a non-violent preacher and healer is more "spiritual" than his implementation of a world government on the throne of David sets up a false dichotomy.
-Luke and the New Testament in general present us with a Jesus who is both the suffering Messiah and the conquering Messiah who brings in the Kingdom with power at the Parousia.
-Our problem is that we have been reading the New Testament as though it is not a 20

-Messianic document in the sense indicated by Acts 1:6 (cp.
-Rev. 11:15-18; Luke 19:11ff).
+It is important to note that a kingdom involving the restoration of Israel to the land is neither worldly nor secular, because it is to be a kingdom in the hands of the Messiah himself.
+The suggestion that Jesus' activity as a non-violent preacher and healer is more 'spiritual' than his implementation of a world government on the throne of David sets up a false dichotomy.
+Luke and the New Testament in general present us with a Jesus who is both the suffering Messiah and the conquering Messiah who brings in the kingdom with power at the Parousia.
+Our problem is that we have been reading the New Testament as though it is not a messianic document in the sense indicated by Acts 1:6 (Cf. Rev. 11:15-18; Luke 19:11ff.)
 Tradition has taught us to believe in the eschatology of the individual soul.
 Luke intends us to expect the restoration of the throne of David and of Israel to the land.
 A new orientation to biblical eschatology is needed.

-Jesus demonstrated the power of the future Kingdom in his ministry.
+Jesus demonstrated the power of the future kingdom in his ministry.
 The mighty, however, were not toppled from their thrones, the humble did not replace them and Jesus did not ascend the throne of David.
-Nor was the Kingdom of God re-established in Israel.
-Luke is careful to tell us that the outpouring of the spirit at the ascension, though it advances the Messianic program, is not the fulfillment of the promised restoration of Israel.
-Until that time the spirit as the "spirit of the promise" (Eph.
-1:13) is given as a downpayment of something much greater, namely our future inheritance of the Kingdom.
+Nor was the kingdom of God re-established in Israel.
+Luke is careful to tell us that the outpouring of the spirit at the ascension, though it advances the messianic programme, is not the fulfilment of the promised restoration of Israel.
+Until that time the Spirit as the 'Spirit of the promise' (Eph.
+1:13) is given as a down payment of something much greater, namely our future inheritance of the kingdom.

-It is a misreading of the gospel of Jesus to think that the content of his message is confined to events which took place in Galilee; nor is the gospel completed in the death and resurrection of Jesus.
-The gospel takes in the broad sweep of salvation history including the all-important Kingdom to be established at the Parousia.
+It is a misreading of the gospel of Jesus to think that the content of his message is confined to events which took place in Galilee, Nor is the gospel completed in the death and resurrection of Jesus.
+The gospel takes in the broad sweep of salvation history including the all-important kingdom to be established at the Parousia.
 Setting dates for that event is impossible.
-Making known that fact of the future is part of the task of relaying the gospel faithfully.
-The presentation of the biblical view of the future, including the information supplied by Acts 1:6, clarifies the meaning of hope which Paul sees as a solid basis for the development of the faith and love (Col. 1:5; cp.
-Eph.
+Making known that facts of the future is part of the task of relaying the gospel faithfully.
+The presentation of the biblical view of the future, including the information supplied by Acts 1:6, clarifies the meaning of hope which Paul sees as a solid basis for the development of the faith and love (Col. 1:5; Cf. Eph.
 1:18).
-Acts 1:6 does not represent a decline from the spirituality of Jesus but is part and parcel of the total spiritual expectation of the Kingdom to which Luke and the New Testament writings point.
+Acts 1:6 does not represent a decline from the spirituality of Jesus but is part and parcel of the total spiritual expectation of the kingdom to which Luke and the New Testament writings point.
 Acts 1:6 reflects the mature understanding of disciples who have been with Jesus.

-There is value in reflecting anew on how Calvin and a whole tradition of exegesis dealt with Acts 1:6.34 The lesson to be learned is that apostolic testimony about the Kingdom is for our correction.
-For too long the church has rejected a concept of the Kingdom which is foreign to our
+There is value in reflecting anew on how Calvin and a whole tradition of exegesis dealt with Acts 1:6.42 The lesson to be learned is that apostolic testimony about the kingdom is for our correction.
+For too long the church has rejected a concept of the kingdom which is foreign to our thinking but not to that of the apostles, who saw more clearly than we what it means to believe in Jesus as the Messiah.
+Luke's Jesus is heir to the throne of David in Jerusalem, restorer of the kingdom to Israel and guarantor of worldwide peace on earth, a prospect foreshadowed in his spiritual activity in Palestine.